The Case Against Assisted Suicide

 The debate about assisted suicide in the UK has been rumbling on for decades.
 There have been eight attempts in parliament to change the law in the last twenty years alone.
 The last time it was voted on in the Commons was in 2015 when the measure was defeated by 330 to 118.[1]
 However, a well-funded and highly motivated group of campaigners have ensured that, despite these defeats, the debate has remained alive.
 Now more than ever, it seems like the stars are aligning for pro-suicide campaigners as parliament could well be on the cusp of changing the law.
 Elsewhere, draft legislation is currently being considered by the Scottish Parliament,[2] while earlier this year, the law was changed in Jersey and the Isle of Man thus becoming the first parts of the British Isles to legalise assisted suicide.[3]

 Having come top of the ballot for introducing Private Members’ Bills, the Labour MP Kim Leadbeater announced that she would use her bill to introduce legislation to legalise assisted suicide.
-This bill will be introduced on Wednesday 16th October and the vote will take place on the second reading on Friday 29th November, meaning that assisted suicide could be legal in the UK by Christmas.
+This bill will be introduced on Wednesday 16th October and the vote will take place on the second reading on Friday 29th November, meaning that assisted suicide could be legal in the UK by next year.
 Keir Starmer, like many of his party colleagues, is personally a supporter of assisted suicide, having voted in favour in 2015 and has promised a free vote for MPs within this parliament.[4]
 Rishi Sunak, the outgoing Leader of the Opposition, declared during the election campaign that he was ‘not opposed in principle’ to a change in the law.[5]
 Likewise, in the last parliament nearly all Liberal Democrat MPs were in favour of change and the new cohort of Green MPs all campaigned on a manifesto promising to vote in favour of assisted suicide.
 This growing consensus within parliament, stretching from the individualist right to the progressive left, alongside the significant boost the campaign received when former journalist Dame Esther Rantzen movingly spoke of her desire to die late last year, indicates that the likelihood of assisted suicide becoming law in the UK is now higher than at any point this century.[6]

 I am deeply alarmed by this and have felt compelled to lay out, in considerable detail, the case against such a change.
 This is a David and Goliath-style fight as the campaign for change is very highly motivated, well-funded, awash with celebrity endorsements, and in regular receipt of sympathetic media coverage.
 The opposition to this thus deserves a much more detailed treatment than it often receives.
 We must also be honest in the terms we use.
 Campaigners almost always use the phrase ‘assisted dying’ in the place of ‘assisted suicide’.
 This euphemistic language is of little help in a debate that requires utter clarity.
 In 2021, a Survation poll found that only 4 in 10 of those surveyed understood that ‘assisted dying’ meant providing lethal drugs to those with less than six months to live.
 The same proportion incorrectly believed it meant giving people who are dying the right to stop receiving treatment to extend their lives (which is already legal).
 1 in 10 thought that it referred to the provision of hospice care.[7]
 This article therefore uses the term assisted suicide to mean the provision of lethal drugs for a person to end their own life.
 Any other term seeks either to confuse or to sanitise the harrowing reality of what is being proposed.

 In arguing against assisted suicide, I am in no way discounting the virtuous motivations of many who campaign for change.
 Nor am I underestimating the suffering and pain with which many terminally ill people live.
 There are good people on both sides of this debate.
 However, given how sensitive and emotionally charged this matter is, I argue that we need to take a step back and see the bigger picture.
-Instead of being swayed by high-profile cases in the media like Dame Esther’s, we must seek out those voices that are rarely heard in this debate and instead of thinking that change is a moral fait acompli, we must consider the full range of potential impacts that assisted suicide would bring about.
+Instead of being swayed by high-profile cases in the media like Dame Esther’s, we must seek out those voices that are rarely heard in this debate and instead of thinking that change is a moral fait accompli, we must consider the full range of potential impacts that assisted suicide would bring about.
 Like with the debate about the lockdowns during the COVID pandemic, what might appear at first glance to be an obvious solution will likely end up bringing about a whole host of unintended and hidden consequences that end up being pernicious in the long-term.

 A common critique of the opponents of change by those who favour it is that their opposition is rooted in personal religious convictions that they have no right in imposing on the rest of society.
 To discount this, the majority of what follows is based in secular arguments.
 However, it is my faith that most strongly compels my views about life and death and therefore I include an addendum in which I explain the faith-based argument.
 Even then, I reject the oft-heard complaint that this issue – often likened to abortion and gay marriage – is a debate in which the church has no right participating in.
 A faith perspective on life and death, I argue, is a much more solid foundation than the nebulous and impressionistic appeals commonly heard to personal autonomy or human rights.